panther-labs/panther/docs/gitbook/enterprise/snowflake.md

       - arn:aws:iam::34318291XXXX:user/k7m2-s-v2st0722
 ```

-If deploying from `master yml` also update `DestinationClusterARNs` as above.
+If deploying using a pre-packaged deployment also update `DestinationClusterARNs` as above in the CloudFormation inputs.

-Next, run `mage deploy` if deploying from source or deploy via `master.yml`.
+Next, run `mage deploy` if deploying from source or deploy via the pre-packaged deployment using CloudFormation.

 When the deployment is done, run `mage snowflake:snowpipe`.
 When finished there should be a `snowpipe.sql` file
 created in `./out/snowflake/snowpipe.sql`